 Most importantly, a visitor visa or any other type of temporary visa does not allow the holder to live permanently in the U.S. The visa will be granted for a finite time and will expire at the end of that period.

-The Process for Obtaining a Green Card
+What is the Process for Obtaining a Green Card?

 To obtain an immigration visa in Lombard that gives the holder status as a lawful permanent resident with a Green Card, different qualifications are required depending on the category under which the visa is sought.
 Most immigrant visas are granted based on family connection or employment and they are prioritized based on the degree of family relationship or the work qualifications of the employee.